rdkcentral/rdk-halif-device_settings/docs/pages/dsHost_halSpec.md

 `Device Settings Host` `HAL` provides a set of `APIs` to initialize, query information about the `SoC`.

-The main purpose is to facilitate communication between the `caller`, and `HAL` interface, such that information about the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `caller`.
+The main purpose of this module is to facilitate communication between the `caller`, and `HAL` interface, such that information about the Host EDID number, the current CPU temperature, and the SoC ID can be queried by the `caller`.

 ## Component Runtime Execution Requirements

-The component shall adeptly manage resources to prevent issues like memory leaks and excessive utilization.
+This interface  shall adeptly manage resources to prevent issues like memory leaks and excessive utilization.
 It shall also meet performance goals for response time, throughput, and resource use as per the platform's capabilities.

 Failure to meet these requirements will likely result in undefined and unexpected behavior.